“To Live Better means to come out of darkness, fear and pain to (re)create and (re)generate ourselves. “

 DR SHARON GOLD

 The concept behind Live Better Psychology popped into my thoughts during a Buddhist pilgrimage in India in 2012.
-I was sitting at the edge of a small river that wound it’s way through a village named Kushinigar that was steeped in the way of life from 1000years before, and which to a westerner like me, was pretty hard to take.
+I was sitting at the edge of a small river that wound its way through a village named Kushinigar that was steeped in the way of life from a thousand years before, and which to a westerner like me, was pretty hard to take.
 I had come to this remote place to see where the Buddha took his last bath before he lay down to die.

 My eyes came to dwell on small white petalled flowers in the distance and thoughts about lotuses entered my mind.
 I was reminded of the famous Buddhist monk Tich Naht Hanh’s book “No mud, no lotus” and I began to meditate on the life of a lotus.